origin-unknown/stockx/README.md

 # StockX

-A simple web application for managing a stock portfolio with updated price data via Yahoo Finance.
+A simple web application for managing stock portfolios with price data updates via Yahoo Finance.

 ## Setup and run the app (Linux/MacOS)